As Tesla heads to court, shares fall as deliveries slow

 The SEC says Musk violated the settlement when he tweeted about Tesla's vehicle production in February without a lawyer's approval.

+It's unclear if Musk plans to attend the hearing.
+Musk has said his tweet didn't need pre-approval because it wasn't new information that would be meaningful to investors.
+His attorneys say the SEC is violating his first amendment rights to free speech.

-Meanwhile, Tesla's shares are falling nearly 10% in early trading after the company said it churned out 77,100 vehicles in the first quarter, well behind the pace it must sustain to fulfill Musk's pledge to manufacture 500,000 cars annually.
+Meanwhile, Tesla's shares are falling 9% in early trading after the company said it churned out 77,100 vehicles in the first quarter, well behind the pace it must sustain to fulfill Musk's pledge to manufacture 500,000 cars annually.

 Tesla also said it only delivered 63,000 vehicles in the quarter, down 31% from 2018's fourth quarter.